 The first three invariants are the irreducible parts of the linearized super-Riemann tensor \cite{Gates:1983nr,Wess:1992cp,Buchbinder:1998qv}: $W_{\alpha \beta \gamma} $ contains the Weyl tensor, $G_a$ contains the traceless part of the Ricci tensor, and $R$ contains the curvature scalar.
 In this linearized form, it is easy to check that they satisfy the Bianchi identities

-In four dimensions, the equation of motion of the prepotential $U^a$ is $-G_a=0$ and that of the scale compensator is $-(R+\bar R)=0$, so on shell the only surviving components are the $\theta\to 0$ projections of $W_{\alpha \beta \gamma}$ and $D_{(\delta} W_{\alpha \beta \gamma)}$ corresponding to the helicity-$\tfrac32$ gravitino and the helicity-2 graviton, respectively.
+In four dimensions, the equation of motion of the prepotential $U^a$ is $G_a=0$ and that of the scale compensator is $(R+\bar R)=0$, so on shell the only surviving components are the $\theta\to 0$ projections of $W_{\alpha \beta \gamma}$ and $D_{(\delta} W_{\alpha \beta \gamma)}$ corresponding to the field strengths of the helicity-$\tfrac32$ gravitino and the helicity-2 graviton, respectively.
 When lifted to five dimensions, both equations of motion receive corrections so this conclusion is modified.